Everything you need to know on how the Irish border was created.

 Yet still, hardline unionists felt threatened and concluded the only way they could guarantee Home Rule would not be “imposed” was through an armed militia.
 The formation of the Ulster Volunteers in 1912 lit a similar fuse of militarism in the nationalist community and the result was the Irish Volunteers, who pledged themselves to defending the right of any Home Rule Parliament to govern the country.

-Ireland seemed to be marching resolutely towards an orange on green civil war and as the events of one fateful day on March 20, 1914, made clear, the almighty British Empire would be powerless to prevent it.
+Ireland seemed to be marching resolutely towards an orange-on-green civil war and as the events of one fateful day on March 20, 1914, made clear, the almighty British Empire would be powerless to prevent it.

 The Curragh Incident, as it came to be called, was the most serious mutiny in Britain’s recent history; with the Home Rule Bill soon to finish its final meandering journey through Parliament, General Sir Arthur Paget informed his officers that action against the Ulster Volunteers might soon be necessary.
 Any men from the province would be allowed to take a tactical vacation, anyone else not willing to take up arms would be dismissed.

 Some 60 officers out of 70 made clear in no uncertain terms that they would rather resign than take up arms against the Ulstermen and that was that.
 Britain’s authority over the island, having frayed thin for so many years, looked all of a sudden completely impotent.
 If it could not even use British Army to enforce British law.
-Did government in Ireland even exist?
+Did the government in Ireland even exist?

 Ultimately, military force against the UVF was averted when in June that year Fermanagh, Tyrone, Armagh, Derry, Down and Antrim were given exemptions from the act.